IBM-AIBootcamps/CZ-techXchange/wxai_agent_lab/readme.md

 2. Select a foundation model and optionally update model parameters.
 Let's use model `llama-3-2-90b-vision-instruct`.
 For details, see [Foundation model configuration](#model).

 3. To set up your agent, specify a name for the agent and describe the tasks the agent performs in the **Setup** section.
+    - Set the name to something like `<YOUR-PREFIX>-watsonx-banking-agent`.
+Please use e.g. your last name or another unique string within this Lab as a prefix, so that you can distinguish your agent from the agents of other participants.

 4. _Optional_: Select an icon and background image to customize how your agent appears in the **Agent Preview** pane.